skulpt/skulpt/source/GeneralIntro/introduction.rst

 experience, though, you will make fewer errors and find them faster.

+**Check your understanding**

+.. mchoicemf:: question1_6_1
+   :answer_a: Attempting to divide by 0
+   :answer_b: Forgetting a colon at the end of a statement where one is required
+   :answer_c: Forgetting to divide by 100 when printing a percentage amount.
+   :correct: b
+   :feedback_a: A syntax error is an error in the structure of the python code that can be detected before the program is executed.
+Python cannot usually tell if you are trying to divide by 0 until it is executing your program (e.g., you might be asking the user for a value and then dividing by that value—you cannot know what value the user will enter before you run the program).
+   :feedback_b: This is a problem with the formal structure of the program.
+Python knows where colons are required and can detect when one is missing simply by looking at the code without running it.
+   :feedback_c: This will produce the wrong answer, but Python will not consider it an error at all.
+The programmer is the one who understands that the answer produced is wrong.

+   Which of the following is a syntax error?

+.. mchoicemf:: question1_6_2
+   :answer_a: Programmer
+   :answer_b: Compiler / Interpreter
+   :answer_c: Computer
+   :answer_d: Teacher / Instructor
+   :correct: b
+   :feedback_a: Programmers rarely find all the syntax errors, we have a program that will do it for us.
+   :feedback_b: The compiler and / or interpreter is a computer program that determines if your program is written in a way that can be translated into machine language for execution.
+   :feedback_c:  Okay, sort of.
+But it is a special thing in the computer that does it.
+The stand alone computer without this additional piece can not do it.
+   :feedback_d: Maybe.
+Your teacher and instructor may be able to find most of your syntax errors, but only because they have experience looking at code and possibly writing code.
+With experience syntax errors are easier to find.
+But we also have an automated way of finding these types of errors.

+   Who or what typically finds syntax errors?

 .. index:: runtime error, exception, safe language

 Runtime Errors